TradeKing ReviewOpen an Account

 TradeKing's goal when it launched in December 2005 was simple: to provide low-cost commissions, quality customer service, and build out a place where investors want to go each day to share ideas, discuss the market and, ultimately, place trades.

 Today, TradeKing’s vision has evolved, thanks in part to its merger with Zecco in late 2012.
 Instead of its community, costs and service being in focus, the overall client experience is in focus.
-Zecco brought premium research alongside quality mobile trading to the table (among other things), which, combined with TradeKing’s core offerings, puts TradeKing in position to go big, real big, and take on the toughest of competition.
+Zecco brought premium research alongside quality mobile trading to the table (among other things), which, combined with TradeKing’s core offerings, puts TradeKing in a position to try and become the ultimate value broker.

 Commissions & Fees